gopro/labs/docs/control/extensions/README.md

 ### **HERO10 only** - Advanced features

+- **IWFR=1** <span style="color:steelblue">**NEW**</span> - Increased Write FRequency to support for higher precision file recoveries (this is also defaulted on with !MBITR=x bitrate changes).
+If you have ever had a big crash that ejects the battery, you may have noticed the file recovery will miss 5-15 seconds of your video.
+Missing even the lead up to the great moment.
+This hack increases the rate in which video data is flushed to the SD Card, improving the recoverability for footage.
+With this enabled, battery ejects will not lose more than 1-2 seconds of footage.
+Great for FPV users.
+- **TUSB=1** <span style="color:steelblue">**NEW**</span> - Trust USB power.
+Some USB power sources may report less than they are capable.
+This modification assumes the USB Power source is 2A minimum, and disables the testing.
+This can help with some USB power sources that the camera can reject, but are otherwise sufficient to run all camera operations.
+If you use TUSB with an inadequate power source, expect capture failures.
 - **PRXY=1** <span style="color:steelblue">**NEW**</span> - Store LRV files as Adobe Premiere Pro™ style proxy files.
 Normally a camera will encode and LRV (Low Res Video) for every MP4 using this standard directory structure:<br>
 &nbsp;&nbsp;&nbsp;&nbsp; `DCIM/100GOPRO/GX013784.MP4`<br>
 &nbsp;&nbsp;&nbsp;&nbsp; `DCIM/100GOPRO/GL013784.LRV`<br>